na-na-hi/renget/archive/70log.md

 - Adjusted Lunar Vow signets
 - HoSENTI: Added special effects when equipped with Brick of Taixuan
 - Burst Mode duration is extended to 20s.
 When Burst Mode atk hits an enemy, it will deal additional 600% ATK Physical DMG.
 CD: 1s
-- When you have (some Ego signets), Herrscher form attacks will trigger its effect.
+- When you have Victory or Ego signet, Herrscher form attacks will trigger its effect.